isabella232/docs.devo.ps/source/manual/nodes.md

 Services usually come with configuration and commands, both of which are detailed on the documentation page of the service.

-For example, you can configure NGINX's gzip compression by modifying `http.gzip` variable, or change the default keepalive timeout (full set of ):
+For example, you can configure NGINX's gzip compression by modifying `http.gzip` variable, or change the default keepalive timeout (see [NGINX configuration](/services/nginx/#configuration)):

     services:
       nginx: '*'